USS Eaton: After World War II

 On 6 May 1956, off the Virginia Capes, the battleship USS Wisconsin (BB-64) collided with the Eaton in thick fog while daylight steaming at high speed (20 knots).
-The collision caused serious damage to both ships, with the Eaton contacting the battleship's bow on the starboard side forward of the bridge, which crushed to port side and broke the keel.
+The collision caused serious damage to both ships, with Eaton contacting the battleship's bow on the starboard side forward of the bridge, which crushed to port side and broke the keel.
 The CPO mess area and mess deck were smashed.
-The ship's 1st LT saved her by securing bow to stern with anchor chain, and closing the watertight door beside his room.
+The ship's first lieutenant saved her by securing bow to stern with anchor chain and closing the watertight door beside his room.
 Only one sailor (a cook) was struck unconscious.
 Commander Richard Varley of the Eaton was later court-martialed and found negligent.

 In another accident, the NOTS RUR-4 Weapon Alpha rocket-boosted depth charge projector misfired, with one warhead falling back onto the 01 deck and killing a seaman below.

 An African cruise between 18 March and 26 July 1957 took Eaton by way of the Azores to Freetown, Simonstown, Mombasa, Aden, and Massawa.
-She operated through the blistering Red Sea between Aden and Massawa much of May, then on through the Suez Canal to Mediterranean ports and Norfolk.
+She operated through the blistering heat of the Red Sea between Aden and Massawa much of May, then on through the Suez Canal to Mediterranean ports and Norfolk.
 A visit to British waters in the fall of 1957 and two to Canada varied Eaton's Atlantic and Caribbean duty through 1960, participating during the Bay of Pigs Invasion events.
-Later Eaton towed a disabled US Navy surveillance vessel from the Havana harbour.
+Later, Eaton towed a disabled US Navy surveillance vessel from the Havana Harbor.

-During the early 1960s the Eaton was assigned as flagship of Destroyer Squadron 28, serving in Destroyer Division 282 with USS Bache, Murray, and Beale.
-In 1967–68 she served in Vietnam along the gunline providing naval fire support up and down the Vietnamese coast.
+During the early 1960s, Eaton was assigned as flagship of Destroyer Squadron 28, serving in Destroyer Division 282 with USS Bache, Murray, and Beale.
+In 1967–68, she served in Vietnam along the gunline providing naval fire support up and down the Vietnamese coast.

-On Memorial Day of 1969, Eaton was decommissioned, and then later towed away, and sunk as a target during gunnery practice in the Atlantic Ocean 90 nautical miles (167 km) off Norfolk, Virginia.
+On Memorial Day of 1969, Eaton was decommissioned and then later towed away and sunk as a target during gunnery practice in the Atlantic Ocean 90 nautical miles (167 km) off Norfolk, Virginia.